SD-WAN and MPLS: Weighing the Similarities, Differences, and Benefits

 SD-WAN and MPLS are often treated as separate network models, but as our comparison shows, they aren’t directly competing configurations; you don’t have to face an ultimatum between which model is right for you.

-If you need to streamline connectivity between multiple endpoints and cloud providers, SD-WAN is a proven, cost-effective solution.
-If consistency, reliability, and simplicity is what you’re after, MPLS alone may be your preferred option.
-But if you have larger or more complex networking requirements, you can actually use MPLS together with SD-WAN to build a hybrid WAN design.
-The application-aware routing benefit of SD-WAN can ensure critical traffic like Voice over Internet Protocol (VoIP) is directed over your reliable MPLS transport, with non-critical traffic directed over internet transport.
-Using MPLS and SD-WAN together is a great way to lay the foundation for your organization as cloud connectivity continues to grow and evolve in the years to come.
+The application-aware routing of SD-WAN ensures critical traffic like Voice over Internet Protocol (VoIP) is directed over your reliable MPLS transport, while non-critical traffic is directed over internet transport.
+Using MPLS and SD-WAN together is a great way to lay a flexible foundation as your cloud connectivity needs continue to grow and evolve.

 Related Posts